 top of page

 California is a leader in the development of dairy digesters: reducing emissions and creating clean energy.
+The use of dairy digesters is one part of the state's comprehensive strategy to reduce dairy methane

 • California is the first dairy region in the world to set a goal for a 40% reduction of methane emissions from dairy manure.
 Due mainly to the development of digesters, the state's dairy farms are currently on track to meet that goal.

-• California is home to 17 “clusters” of dairy digesters in various stages of development.
-Clusters are groups of digesters that share a centralized gas clean-up facility, where the captured dairy biogas is upgraded and then injected into natural gas pipeline, so it can be used as carbon-negative transportation fuel or generate hydrogen.
+• California is home to 15 “clusters” of dairy digesters in various stages of development.
+Clusters are groups of digesters that share a centralized gas clean-up facility, where the captured dairy biogas is upgraded and then injected into natural gas pipeline.
 See the map.
+Additionally, another 56 California dairy farms have or share access to digesters (operating or in development) that are not a part of a cluster.

 • One cow can produce enough transportation fuel to drive a car across the country.
 Five cows can power a house for a year.